mhdhazmi/GNNPowerSystem/Paper/Results.md

 # Experimental Results

+**Note:** All reported metrics (F1, MAE, etc.) are evaluated on the **held-out test set**, never the validation set.
+"Multi-seed validation" refers to statistical validation (running experiments across multiple random seeds), not the validation data split.
+Model checkpoints are selected using validation metrics; final numbers come from test evaluation.

 This document summarizes the experimental results supporting the paper's primary claim:

 > "A grid-specific self-supervised, physics-consistent GNN encoder improves PF/Line Flow learning (especially low-label / OOD), and transfers to cascading-failure prediction and explanation."